FarrellDay/miceRanger/README.md

 ### Running in Parallel

-By default, `ranger` will use all available cores.
-However, we can still save some time by sending each dataset imputation to a different R back end.
-To do this, we need to set up some parallel back ends and use `parallel = TRUE`.
-Fair warning: This causes the dataset to be copied for each back end, which may eat up your RAM.
+Running in parallel is usually not necessary.
+By default, `ranger` will use all available cores, and `data.table`s assignment by reference is already lightning fast.
+However, in certain cases, we can still save some time by sending each dataset imputation to a different R back end.
+To do this, we need to set up a core cluster and use `parallel = TRUE`.
+*This causes the dataset to be copied for each back end, which may eat up your RAM.
+If the process is memory constrained, this can cause the parallel implementation to actually take more time than the sequential implementation.*

 ``` r
 library(doParallel)